The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 * Who the application's audience is
 * What the application does for the user
 * Why the user would use the application

+*Example:* Our application would mainly serve individuals with disability or mobility issues under financial or physical constraints.
+A priority would be those who live in underprivileged communities, conflict-affected areas, or communities with limited healthcare infrastructure.
+Our product will leverage the power of technology and community collaboration to make assistive devices more accessible and affordable to those in need.
+This is done by connecting individuals to a network of builders who facilitate the creation and distribution of affordable, 3D-printed devices.
 ___